 Back to school this year resembles last year.
 Last year’s cross country move meant months-long preparation and purging.
 This year’s move came quick, with little notice in the midst of an already busy summer.
 Last year was a new town, state, side of the country, new school, peers, teachers, all new people.
 This year it’s the same school with a few new peers, new teacher, new classroom.
 The only constant in life is change.
 As usual with change comes reflection.
 Instead of back to school or change or growing up or growing older, this reflection is about a yellow towel.
 Continue reading “The yellow towel”

-It should surprise no one that with movies, my son with cortical visual impairment (CVI) loves to watch the same familiar titles over and over (Novelty).
+It should surprise no one that when it comes to movies, my son with cortical visual impairment (CVI) loves to watch the same familiar titles over and over (Novelty).
 Harry Potter but only Sorcerer’s Stone and Chamber of Secrets, on repeat.
 The original Toy Story.
 Finding Nemo was one of the first movies we watched intentionally, by now we have seen it countless times.
-Marlin explaining his son Nemo on the Big Screen – “He was born with a short fin” – is a giant mirror.
-Every time, it is a reflection, and I hear myself describing my son’s disability.
-More importantly, it is a reflection on the language I use when talking to Jasper.
+Hearing Marlin explain his son Nemo on the Big Screen – “He was born with a short fin” – is a mirror.
+Every time, it is my voice describing my son’s disability.
+Every time, it is a reflection on the language we use when talking to our kids with disabilities.